 While the Management Board is accountable in practical terms, FMO remains a flat organization.
 Reporting lines are short and clear, facilitating supervision and control.

 In 2000, she started working at FMO, at first being responsible for investments in a selected number of countries in Eastern Europe & Central Asia and later in the Latin America department, where she managed a team since 2005.
-Before joining FMO’s Management Board in 2014, she was as Director Financial Institutions responsible for FMO’s largest sector portfolio.
+Before joining FMO, she worked at Fortis Bank in the Financial Institutions team for Latin America.

 Linda has Master Degrees in International Relations and in Business Administration.
 In 2010 she finalized a postgraduate program on Corporate Social Responsibility Management.
 She is member of the Supervisory Board of KIT (Royal Tropical Institute), member of the Development Cooperation Committee of the Dutch Advisory Council on International Affairs, Supervisory Board Member of the Netherlands Council for Trade promotion (NCH), member of the Appeals Commission of the Foundation for Banking Ethics Enforcement, and member of the Netherlands Advisory Board on Impact Investing.
 Aslong as she acts as FMO CEO a.i., Linda is also Member of the Board of Directors of EDFI ASBL, the association of bilateral European Development Finance Institutions.